servantboy/The-Revelation-Riddle/chapters/020_Two_Witnesses.md

 ❗ Adding speculative material — even if you’re right — can weaken the authority of the argument.
 You have been extremely disciplined about:

-*	staying with KJV only
+*	staying with KJV text
 *	sticking to patterns
 *	building logical structures
 *	avoiding sensational predictions